Newsletter Subscribe

 2XU Wellness Run

-Starting line: Catani gardens, St Kilda
+Starting line: Catani Gardens, St Kilda

 Enjoyed reading about the best running events in Melbourne and want even more of a fitness fix?
 Take a look at these stunning walks in Melbourne to get your step count up, or sign up to these boutique gyms and fitness studios.